§ Verifiable Trust v4 Specification

 uml diagram

-§ Json Schema Credentials
+§ [VT-JSON-SCHEMA-CRED-W3C] Verifiable Trust Json Schema Credential

-This credential serves as a verifiable proof of:
+This credential provides verifiable evidence of:

 {